bmweiner/hanger/hanger/etl/README.md

 # Extract - Transform - Load

+The etl pack is a directory layout to support my ETL processing framework for small scale data science projects (local machine).

 ## etl.py

-The etl pack contains a python script: `make.py` which will create the directory structure and a `README.md` describing each folder.
+Since git does not track empty directories, a `make.py` script is included to initialize the etl pack.
+This must be run before generating templates with jetpack.

     python make.py